Princeton City School District

 Princeton City School District (commonly known as Princeton City Schools) is a city school district in northern Hamilton County, Ohio in the Cincinnati metropolitan area.
 The school district serves Glendale, Lincoln Heights, and Woodlawn; most of the cities of Sharonville, and Springdale; and parts of Blue Ash, Evendale, and Springfield Township.
 In addition the southeast part of Butler County's West Chester Township, the southwest corner of Warren County's Deerfield Township and the northwest corner of Sycamore Township are in the district.

 The school district's general offices are located at 3900 Cottingham Drive in Sharonville.
-The superintendent is Tom Burton.
+The superintendent is G. Elgin Card through July 31, 2026.
+On August 1, 2026, Dr. Mari Phillips will become superintendent.

 History

 The Princeton City School District was established in 1955, combining Crescentville, Evendale, Sharonville, Glendale, Stewart, Runyan, Woodlawn and Springdale School Districts.
 Only Sharonville and Glendale had high schools.
-3 years after the merger of the 8 districts, a kind donation of land from Marianna Matthews allowed for the building of Princeton High School, the current building that stands on Chester Road in Sharonville.
-The auditorium was named after the Matthews in honor of their donation.
-The current middle school, Princeton Community Middle School, was then built.
+Three years after the merger of the eight districts, a kind donation of land from Marianna Matthews allowed for the building of Princeton High School, the current building that stands on Chester Road in Sharonville.
+The auditorium was named after the Matthews' in honor of their donation.

+Nearly all Princeton schools have been rebuilt since 2008, with the only exception being Glendale Elementary.
 All new elementary schools were built by the end of January 2008 for each city/village and the 2009 bond levy passage allowed for a new high school/middle school to be built on the current site of the middle school.
-Princeton Community Middle School opened for the 2013–2014 school year.
+The new Princeton Community Middle and High School opened in 2013.

+In 2025, Princeton underwent a renovation of Pat Mancuso Field at Jake Sweeney Automotive Stadium.
+The new complex includes new restrooms, concession stands, locker rooms, field turf, and press box.
+The stadium also includes a classroom and gameday hospitality areas.